 Freeze in sealed containers for up to a month.
 Thaw overnight in the refrigerator and warm in microwave.

 More Spinach Recipes:

 Frequently Asked Questions

 Soup is a great way to incorporate this healthy leafy green into your diet.
 It is loaded with Vitamin A, C, K, calcium, magnesium, folic acid, and iron, fiber and also low in calories.

 Baby spinach is widely available in all grocery stores packed in cartons or bags.
-They taste mild and cooks in minutes when compared the regular leaf spinach.
+They taste mild and cooks in minutes when compared the regular leaf.

-Baby spinach is mild tasting, cooks in minutes and instantly elevates the nutrition in any soup recipe.
+Baby variety is mild tasting, cooks in minutes and instantly elevates the nutrition in any recipe.
 It can be added chopped or pureed and does not have a strong flavor which makes it a great option for picky eaters.

 - 1 tablespoon vegetable oil

 - 1/2 cup chopped onions

 - Heat vegetable oil in a medium saucepan over medium-high heat.